Gladstone–Dale relation: Compatibility index

-Requirements
+CIs are divided into five ranks at 0.02, 0.04, 0.06, and 0.08 (2, 4, 6, 8% difference), called superior, excellent, good, fair, and poor, in both the positive and negative directions.
+Disagreements are suggestive of need for further study.

+Implication on the particle nature of light

 The Gladstone–Dale relation requires a particle model of light because the continuous wave-front required by wave theory cannot be maintained if light encounters atoms or molecules that maintain a local electric structure with a characteristic refractivity.
 Similarly, the wave theory cannot explain the photoelectric effect or absorption by individual atoms and one requires a local particle of light (see Wave–particle duality).

 A local model of light consistent with these electrostatic refraction calculations occurs if the electromagnetic energy is restricted to a finite region of space.
 An electric-charge monopole must occur perpendicular to dipole loops of magnetic flux, but if local mechanisms for propagation are required, a periodic oscillatory exchange of electromagnetic energy occurs with transient mass.
 In the same manner, a change of mass occurs as an electron binds to a proton.
 This local photon has zero rest mass and no net charge, but has wave properties with spin-1 symmetry on trace over time.
 In this modern version of Newton's corpuscular theory of light, the local photon acts as a probe of the molecular or crystal structure.